Mitch Garver Preview, Player Props: Rangers vs. Angels

 Angels Pitching Rankings

-- The Angels pitching staff is sixth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Angels pitching staff is fifth in MLB with a collective 9.3 strikeouts per nine innings.

-- Angels pitchers combine to give up 151 total home runs at a rate of 1.3 per game (to rank 24th in the league).
+- Angels pitchers combine to allow 153 total home runs at a rate of 1.3 per game (to rank 24th in the league).

-- His most recent appearance came on Wednesday against the San Francisco Giants, when the righty went six innings, surrendering three earned runs while giving up three hits.
+- In his most recent outing on Saturday against the Houston Astros, the left-hander tossed 2 1/3 innings, allowing seven earned runs while surrendering seven hits.

+- In 21 games this season, the 24-year-old has a 5.27 ERA and 11 strikeouts per nine innings, while allowing a batting average of .258 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.